emberui/emberui/README.md

 `$ npm install`

 **note:** Until the first beta release is cut, please use `$ bower update emberui` when you need to update EmberUI in your project.

+# Contributing

+This project uses Github issues for both issue tracking and development planning.
+If something doesn't seem right open an issue.

+The website (http://emberui.com) repo is at https://github.com/emberui/website.
+Same deal with issues and development.

+## Pull Requests

+There is still a lot of work left to do with EmberUI and we would love your help.
+Here is a quick guide to making pull requests (largely cribbed from https://github.com/emberjs/ember.js):

+1. Fork the repo.

+2. Run the tests.
+Our test coverage isn't great (yet) and we could use some help improving it.
+See below for build/test instructions.

+3. Try to add a test for your change.
+We understand that certain things are very difficult to isolate in a test (e.g. test that scroll is disabled when select component is open and pointer is not positioned over open select), but do your best.
+Refactoring and documentation changes don't (necessarily) require new tests.

+4. Make the test pass (if you can).

+5. Commit your changes.
+If your pull request fixes an issue specify it in the commit message.
+Here's an example: `git commit -m "Close #52 – Fix controller and viewbindings"`

+6. Push to your fork and submit a pull request.
+Please provide us with some explanation of why you made the changes you made.
+For new features make sure to explain a standard use case to us.